rt45tzPaolo Feser @ Unsplash.com

 10/2024

-Esma Gelis' doctoral project examines the mobility practices and cultures of migrants in Germany, in particular the (historical) mobilities of guest workers and subsequent generations as well as refugees.
-The focus is on the question of how mobility develops in the context of migration and what role it plays in social participation.
+Esma Gelis’ doctoral project examines the mobility practices and mobility cultures of people with migration-based biographies in Germany, with a particular focus on the historical mobilities of the Gastarbeiter generation and their descendants in the context of the automotive sector, as well as on refugees and internationally recruited workers in contemporary public transport.
+At the centre of the project lies the question of how mobility evolves in the context of migration and what role it plays for social participation and access to urban life.

-The project examines how these mobility practices influence not only access to jobs, but also social integration and a sense of belonging.
-It also takes a critical look at the structural inequalities that characterise the mobility of migrants in urban spaces.
-Particularly with regard to the mobility of refugees as suppliers, the question arises as to what extent these often precarious activities are related to aspects of mobility justice and what social challenges are associated with them.
+The project examines how these mobility practices influence not only access to employment but also processes of social integration and the formation of belonging in urban environments.
+It also takes a critical look at the structural inequalities that shape the mobility of migrants in German cities.
+With regard to public transport recruitment, the project explores how refugees and international workers navigate regulated mobility systems, the institutional frameworks that structure their opportunities, and the broader implications this has for mobility justice and labour conditions in essential urban infrastructures.